 So, if you’re bogged down in facts and figures, or work in accounting, it might be time to start breaking out the Queen CD’s when your deadline is approaching!

 A 2015 study discovered that ambient music, such as natural sounds like a flowing stream or waves of a beach, where a great way to improve productivity in office environments.
 This was because the music helped to create atmosphere and elevate moods.

 Who’s borrowed my whale music CD again?!

-18. Reliving Anxiety in the Workplace
+18. Relieving Anxiety in the Workplace

 Life is full of ups and downs, and the workplace is no exception.
-Rapidly approaching deadlines, water cooler rumours and running late for a meeting are all common examples of where anxiety can hit home.
+Rapidly approaching deadlines, water cooler rumors and running late for a meeting are all common examples of where anxiety can hit home.